Recommendations for Building a Watch Collection for £5,000/$6,000 Featuring Tudor, Tissot, Oris, and a G-Shock

 Conclusion

 So this is how I would spend approximately £5,000 / $6,000 on a collection if I were to start again.
 You might even have a little extra to buy that black strap alternative for the Oris.
-I think it make it a timepiece for all occasions and provide enough diversity that I would not get bored of my watch rotations.
+I think that it makes it a timepiece for all occasions and provide enough diversity that I would not get bored of my watch rotations.

 There were many watches extremely close to making it – Longines make some fantastic watches for below £2,000, Nomos are extremely compelling in what they offer, Breitling has improved their range, and the list goes on.
 One honorable mention to the list would be the Omega x Swatch MoonSwatch.